QuentinRa/blog.quentinra.dev/it/dev/git/index.md

 * **duplicates** 🎭: a copy of a project to test something, it takes places.
 And what if you want to merge them?

 * **computer dies** 😵: if your computer dies, and you don't have backups, then you lost your project for good

+> See [OH MY GIT!](https://ohmygit.org/): "An open source game about learning Git!".
 </div><div>

 Version-control is helpful to solve these, and Git is the most well-known one.
 To use Git, there are two actors involved